earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/get-started-python/2019-09-03-python-fundamentals-02-variables.md

 {: .notice--success }

-### Expressive Programming: Easy to Understand Variable Names Makes Your Code Easier to Read
+### Expressive Programming: Easy to Understand Variable Names Make Your Code Easier to Read

 Just like you want to use
 <a href="https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/get-started-open-reproducible-science/best-practices-for-organizing-open-reproducible-science/">
 expressive naming conventions (names that represent what is stored within the directory)</a> for directories on your computer, you also want to use short, clear names for your variables to make your code easier to read.
-Best practices for variable names include:
+To follow best practices for variable names, avoid the following:

 * spaces in your variable names
 * complicated wording